15 Things to do in Dresden, Germany (+ map): Best places to visit

 We’ve seen the interior of the Fraeunkirche and now it’s time to climb the dome.
 Climbing the dome is one of the best things to do in Dresden.
 The views of the Altstadt and the Elbe River are definitely worth the more challenging climb.

-Frauenkirche Dresden / sights and things to see in Dresden / view from the Frauenkirche
+Frauenkirche Dresden / things to do in Dresden / view from the Frauenkirche

 View from the Frauenkirche – Neumarkt, Royal Palace, Dresden Cathedral and behind them the Zwinger and Semperoper